top of page

 Strettine (Nettle Pasta)

 Strettine comes from Emilia Romagna, just north of Rome in Italy.
 This same region is also famous for Parmigiano (parmesan) cheese and Bolognese sauce.
 After eating heavy, preserved food all winter, Strettine is one of the first spring dishes using fresh greens, a nutritious and cleansing spring tonic!
+If you want to read more about the health benefits and medicinal uses of Stinging Nettle, check out this post.

 Ingredients: